-The Series A Warrants entitle the registered holder to purchase one share of our common stock at an exercise price equal to \$8.50 per share, exercisable until the fifth anniversary of the issuance date.
+The Series A Warrants entitle the registered holder to purchase one share of our common stock at an exercise price equal to \$ per share (or 125% of the unit offering price), exercisable until the fifth anniversary of the issuance date.
 The exercise price and number of shares of common stock issuable upon exercise of the Series A Warrants may be adjusted in certain circumstances, including in the event of a stock dividend, extraordinary dividend on or recapitalization, reorganization, merger or consolidation.